 Make the dough:

-- Cream together the butter and confectioner's sugar for 3 minutes on medium speed.
+- Cream together the 8 ounces unsalted butter, softened and 1 cup confectioner's sugar for 3 minutes on medium speed.
 Scrape the bowl a couple of times during the mixing, it should be smooth.
-Add in the vanilla extract and beat the mixture on low to incorporate it.
+Add in the 3 teaspoons pure vanilla extract and beat the mixture on low to incorporate it.

-- Whisk together the flour and salt in a separate bowl.
+- Whisk together the 2¼ cups all-purpose flour and ¼ teaspoon salt in a separate bowl.
 Add this dry mixture into the butter mixture; mix them together on low speed, scraping down the bowl often, until the dough has come together.

 - Turn the dough out onto a lightly floured area.
 Squeeze the dough together just a couple of times so that it is smooth.